Object–role modeling: Attribute-free

 ORM is attribute-free: unlike models in the entity–relationship (ER) and Unified Modeling Language (UML) methods, ORM treats all elementary facts as relationships and so treats decisions for grouping facts into structures (e.g. attribute-based entity types, classes, relation schemes, XML schemas) as implementation concerns irrelevant to semantics.
 By avoiding attributes, ORM improves semantic stability and enables verbalization into natural language.

 Fact-based modeling

-Fact-based modelling includes procedures for mapping facts to attribute-based structures, such as those of ER or UML.
+Fact-based modeling includes procedures for mapping facts to attribute-based structures, such as those of ER or UML.

 Fact-based textual representations are based on formal subsets of native languages.
 ORM proponents argue that ORM models are easier to understand by people without a technical education.
-For example, proponents argue that object-role models are easier to understand than declarative languages such as Object Constraint Language (OCL) and other graphical languages such as UML class models.
+For example, proponents argue that object–role models are easier to understand than declarative languages such as Object Constraint Language (OCL) and other graphical languages such as UML class models.
 Fact-based graphical notations are more expressive than those of ER and UML.
-An object-role model can be automatically mapped to relational and deductive databases (such as datalog).
+An object–role model can be automatically mapped to relational and deductive databases (such as datalog).